Nefta, Tunisia: The town

+The town has been mentioned in historical sources since the late Umayyad rule as one of the four metropolitan cities of Castillia.
+In the 9th century, Ya'qubi wrote: "The cities of Castillia are four, situated in a vast land of palm and olive trees.
+The great city is Tozeur, where the workers reside; the second is Hamma, the third Thiges, and the fourth Nefta."

 Nefta is divided into two parts by a small oued and a depression at its northern end.
 To the east of the oued is the new town, with the old souk quarter at its southwestern corner; to the west, on the slopes of a hill, is the old town.
 The main road from Tozeur runs through the new town as Avenue Habib Bourguiba, which then crosses the oued and skirts the old town.
 At its western end a street branches off on the right, ascends the hill, goes round the old town and the sand-bowl, and returns to Avenue Habib Bourguiba.
 Nefta is a town of cube-shaped, flat-roofed houses huddled closely together, with Tozeur-style decoration.
 In some of the streets the upper stories of the houses, borne on round- headed arches, project over the street, forming a kind of tunnel which offers protection from the sun.
 It is planned to restore the old town in the very near future.